 The eGFR is a test that is used to assess how well your kidneys are working.
 The test estimates the volume of blood that is filtered by your kidneys over a given period of time.
 The test is called the estimated glomerular filtration rate because the glomeruli are the tiny filters in the kidneys.
 If these filters do not do their job properly then the kidney is said to have reduced or impaired kidney function.

-Note: it is not possible to assess the estimated glomerular filtration rate (eGFR) accurately in people with abnormal amounts of muscle and in people who have conditions that can affect the level of creatinine.
+Note: it is not possible to assess the eGFR accurately in people with abnormal amounts of muscle and in people who have conditions that can affect the level of creatinine.
 This includes:

 - People with muscle wasting conditions.

 - People who have had an amputation of an arm or leg.

 - Malnourished people.

 - People with a lot of fluid retention (oedema).

 Chronic kidney disease: early identification and management of chronic kidney disease in adults in primary and secondary care; NICE Clinical Guidelines (July 2014)